dotnetprog/PCF-CanadaPost-AddressComplete/README.md

 here is an example:
 ![Alt text](/Screenshots/demo.png?raw=true "demo")
 ### Important!
-For some reasons, you cannot bind address composite fields such as address1_country or address1_stateorprovinve from contact and account entity but may be used directly inside address entity or any custom text fields will work.
+Now, you can bind address composite fields such as address1_country or address1_stateorprovinve

 In the demo above, it has been used on custom text fields.